Special Frames for Your Pet (1.00$ )

 The Reasons for Feline Playtime Aggression

 Your kitten is not being "bad".
 When playing, all young mammals imitate some form of adult behavior that will be useful for them as they grow up.
 With kittens it is either hunting or fighting.
-Watch a litter of kittens tumble around on the
+Watch a litter of kittens tumble around on the rug and you will see the same type of playful aggression displayed between them.
+It is their way to practice hunting and fighting routines which nature intended them to use as adult cats.

 Clearly, there is nothing wrong with aggressive play itself.
 The problem begins when the target is delicate human hands.
 The solution lies with redirecting the aggression to more suitable targets.